Bobclinton/Fav-Photography/README.md

 # Favourite-Photography
 ## MPP22
-## Project Authr is Clinton Otieno
+## Project Author is Clinton Otieno

 The project is entails a webpage with favourite photos showing a variety of photos.
 My webpage shows pictures of vehicles with their different locations.